 I was given a sampan boat ride, and we passed the Jumbo Floating Restaurant.
 We drove through Wan Chai, the red light district in The World Of Suzie Wong.
 We stopped to enter the hotel.
 Of course, it looked nothing like it did in the movie.

 Lyona knew about Elvis Presley, and we sang "Love Me Tender."
 She helped me check into the hotel in Kowloon.
 The Chinese people I encountered were polite and accommodating.
 They had thick black hair.

 I went to Big Buddha on Lantau Island.
-It is a gigantic statue.
+It is a gigantic statue!
 20% of Hong Kongers are Buddhists.
-I befriended an Australian couple, and we had lunch in a Buddhist monastery.
+I befriended an Australian couple, and we had lunch in the Buddhist monastery.

 I had heard rumors about Hong Kong food.
 The only bad food I got was the Shanghai noodles.
-They were rubbery like bubble gum, and I could not eat them.
+They were rubbery, and I could not eat them.

-I stayed in the hotel at night watching Fox News.
+I watched Fox News in the hotel.
 Donald Trump was on the verge of winning the 2016 presidential election.

 Nearby Macau was a Portuguese colony.
-Called the "Vegas of the East," it is the only place in China with legal gambling.
+Called the "Vegas of the East," it is the only place in China where gambling is legal.

-Latitude lines are north and south from the equator.
+Latitude lines run north and south from the equator.
 Longitude lines (meridians) run from the North Pole to the South Pole.
 The Prime Meridian is in Greenwich, England, a London suburb.
-From Greenwich, east and west longitude lines run 180 degrees around the globe to meet at the International Date Line.
+From Greenwich, east and west longitude lines run 180 degrees around the globe and meet at the International Date Line.